- ElEd Home

 plus 3-6 hours of advisor approved, professional education graduate-level

-*An approved elective may be substituted if an Exceptional Education course
+*An approved elective may be substituted if a Special Education course

 is on the student’s transcript.